 If you’re considering filing for bankruptcy, you may be wondering how much the process will actually cost you.
 Also, is it worth it to file yourself, or should you hire a bankruptcy attorney instead?
 In Burrow & Associates’ latest blog, we discuss how much bankruptcy costs in Georgia, and why DIY filing can end up costing you even more money in the long run.

-How Much Does Bankruptcy Cost in Georgia?
+How Much Does it Cost to File Bankruptcy in Georgia?
 Chapter 7 Bankruptcy

 A Chapter 7 bankruptcy provides the debtor a fresh financial start by discharging their unsecured debts.
 Unsecured debts include credit card bills, medical bills, unsecured loans, amounts due on repossessed vehicles, broken leases, and personal loans with no collateral.
 Debts that cannot be charged under Chapter 7 are child support obligations, alimony, some student loans, and certain tax debt.
 For those who are overwhelmed with debt and are interested in surrendering property to stop creditor actions, filing a Chapter 7 bankruptcy might be a good option.